namtonthat/apple-health-data/README.md

 ### Advanced
-You can update the emojis and definitiosn by looking at the `config/column.mapping.yaml` file.
+You can update the emojis and definitions by looking at the `config/column.mapping.yaml` file.

 ### Inspiration